ysyk2021/the-self-care-transformation-prioritizing-self-care-for-personal-wellness-and-transformation/src/chapter-9-1.md

-Chapter: Addressing Systemic Issues That Impact Self-Care
+Addressing Systemic Issues That Impact Self-Care
 =========================================================

 In this chapter of "The Self Care Transformation: Prioritizing Self Care for Personal Wellness and Transformation," we will explore the systemic issues that can hinder individuals from practicing self-care effectively.
 By addressing these underlying factors, we can work towards creating a more supportive environment that promotes and enables self-care on a broader scale.